intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/grid/model-actions.md

 ![react_model-action](model-actions/images/gridmodelaction_1.png)

-Choosing an action targets to show configured view and pass some declared resource by actual uri property, defined in an appropriate action from all actions list.
+Choosing an action targets to show configured view and pass some declared resource by actual `Uri` property, defined in an appropriate action from all actions list.

 Examples of model actions: